BroadbandForum/usp/docs/specification/index.md

 **[R-SEC.4a]{}** - To confirm a certificate belongs to a Trusted Broker, the Endpoint MUST contain information from one or more Trusted Broker certificates that are either pre-loaded in the Endpoint or provided to the Endpoint by a secure means.
 This stored information MUST be sufficient to determine if a presented certificate is the Trusted Broker certificate.

-This secure means of loading certificate information into an Agent can be accomplished through USP (see Theory of Operations section related to Certificate Management), or through a mechanism external to USP.
+This secure means of loading certificate information into an Agent can be accomplished through USP (see [](#sec:theory-of-operations) section related to [](#sec:certificate-management)), or through a mechanism external to USP.

 Note that trusting a broker to authorize a Controller Role requires the Agent to maintain an association between a Trusted Broker certificate and the Role(s) that Trusted Broker is trusted to authorize.
 The `Device.LocalAgent.ControllerTrust.Credential.` Object can be implemented to expose and allow control over identifying Trusted Brokers.
 The `AllowedUses` Parameter is used to indicate whether an entry is a Trusted Broker.

+**[R-SEC.4b]{}** - A Trusted Broker MUST confirm the identity of all clients by exclusively allowing authentication via unique client certificates that identify the USP Endpoint.
+Also the confidentiality of all communications MUST be guaranteed by a Trusted Broker, i.e. there MUST NOT be any possibility to forward the communication between Endpoints to another party.

+**[R-SEC.4c]{}** - A Trusted Broker MUST guarantee that USP Records sent from clients contain the correct value for the `from_id` field, tying it to the identity provided during the connection establishment.
+A Trusted Broker MUST NOT inspect USP payloads contained in USP Records.

 ## Self-Signed Certificates

-**[R-SEC.5]{}** - An Endpoint that generates a self-signed certificate MUST place the URN form of its Endpoint ID in a certificate `subjectaltName` with a type `uniformResourceIdentifier` attribute.
+**[R-SEC.5]{}** - An Endpoint that generates a self-signed certificate MUST ensure that the certificate is suitable for USP authentication as per the [R-SEC.0a]() requirement.

 Self-signed certificates supplied by Controllers can only be meaningfully used in cases where a person is in a position to provide Authorization (what Role the Controller is trusted to have).
 Whether or not an Agent allows self-signed certificates from a Controller is a matter of Agent policy.

 **[R-SEC.6]{}** - If an Agent allows Controllers to provide self-signed certificates, the Agent MUST assign such Controllers an "untrusted" Role on first use.

 That is, the Agent will trust the certificate for purpose of encryption, but will heavily restrict what the Controller is authorized to do.
-See [@fig:check-cert; @fig:determine-role] and the penultimate bullet in the Assigning Controller Roles section below for more information related to TOFU and the "untrusted" role.
+See [@fig:check-cert; @fig:determine-role] and the penultimate bullet in the [](#sec:assigning-controller-roles) section below for more information related to TOFU and the "untrusted" role.

 **[R-SEC.7]{}** - If an Agent allows Controllers to provide self-signed certificates, the Agent MUST have a means of allowing an external entity to change the Role of each such Controller.